-In order for an in state independent school to receive public tuition, it shall enroll any student with an individualized education program who requires special education services and who is placed in the approved independent school as an appropriate placement and least restrictive environment for the student by the student's IEP team or by the LEA.
-This requirement shall not apply to an independent school that limits enrollment to students who are on an IEP or a plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §794 and who are enrolled pursuant to a written agreement between the LEA and the school. approval for purposes of Rules 2224.2 and 2228.2 and 16 V.S.A.
+In order for an in-state independent school to receive public tuition, it shall enroll any student with an individualized education program who requires special education services and who is placed in the approved independent school as an appropriate placement and least restrictive environment for the student by the student's IEP team or by the LEA.
+This requirement shall not apply to an independent school that limits enrollment to students who are on an IEP or a plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. §794 and who are enrolled pursuant to a written agreement between the LEA and the school, approval for purposes of Rules 2224.2 and 2228.2 and 16 V.S.A.
 2958(e), it shall obtain general independent school approval pursuant to Rule 2200, and also receive approval for special education purposes from the State Board of Education after a determination that its staff, programs and facilities meet state and federal special education standards.

-- a) Each approved independent school shall maintain and follow a written enrollment policy which, at minimum, shall provide the following: - 1) The student or the parent of a student seeking to attend the approved independent school shall voluntarily submit an application; - 2) Any special considerations or requirements for a student's acceptance for enrollment, none of which shall disadvantage a student based on the student's membership in a protected class, the student's actual or suspected disability, or the student's socioeconomic status; - 3) If the student satisfies the other special considerations or requirements of the school's enrollment policy, the school shall accept the student as a candidate for admission; - 4) Candidates for admission shall be accepted for enrollment in a non-discriminatory manner.
-No student shall be denied acceptance for enrollment if the reason for denial is that the student is disabled as defined in section 504 of the Rehabilitation Act of 1973 as amended or that the student is in need of special education services.
-No student shall be denied acceptance for enrollment on the basis of race, creed, color, national origin, marital status, sex, sexual orientation, or gender identity or any other classification protected by federal or state law. - b) Upon the student's acceptance for enrollment, the student's IEP team shall meet to determine how the student's services shall be provided.
-The approved independent school and the LEA shall follow the procedures in 2229.4, after which the student shall be enrolled in the approved independent school or, upon the decision of the hearing officer in Rule 2229.4(f), below, the IEP team shall consider an alternative enrollment for the student. - c) When a publicly funded student seeks to attend an approved independent school after the start of the school year, the student shall be provisionally enrolled consistent with the procedures in Rule 2229.4, during which time the LEA of residence shall agree to pay tuition on the student's behalf until the procedures in 2229.4 have been completed and the student is enrolled, or until the hearing officer issues a decision pursuant to subsection Rule 2229.4(f), below. - d) This Rule, 2229.1, shall not apply to a therapeutic independent school.
+- a) Each approved independent school shall publish, maintain and follow a written enrollment policy which, at minimum, shall provide the following: - 1) That the student or the parent of a student seeking to attend the approved independent school shall voluntarily submit an application; - 2) Any special considerations or requirements for a student's acceptance for enrollment, none of which shall disadvantage a student based on the student's membership in a protected class, the student's actual or suspected disability, or the student's socioeconomic status; - 3) If the student satisfies the other special considerations or requirements of the school's enrollment policy, the school shall accept the student as a candidate for admission The school's process for making enrollment decisions when interest exceeds capacity; - 4) Candidates for admission That a student shall be accepted for enrollment in a non-discriminatory manner and consistent with the school's written enrollment policy.
+No student shall be denied acceptance for enrollment if the reason for denial is that the student is disabled as defined in section 504 of the Rehabilitation Act of 1973 as amended or that the student is in need of special education services eligible for special education or undergoing the comprehensive evaluation process for special education.
+No student shall be denied acceptance for enrollment on the basis of race, creed, color, national origin, marital status, sex, sexual orientation, or gender identity or any other classification protected by federal or state law.

+b) Upon the student's acceptance for enrollment, the student's IEP team shall meet to determine how the student's services shall be provided.
+The approved independent school and the LEA shall follow the procedures in 2229.4, after which the student shall be enrolled in the approved independent school or, upon the decision of the hearing officer in Rule 2229.4(f), below, the IEP team shall consider an alternative enrollment for the student.

+c) When a publicly funded student seeks to attend an approved independent school after the start of the school year, upon the student's acceptance for enrollment, the student shall be provisionally enrolled consistent with the procedures in Rule 2229.4, during which time the LEA of residence shall agree to pay tuition on the student's behalf until the procedures in 2229.4 have been completed and the student is enrolled, or until the hearing officer issues a decision pursuant to subsection Rule 2229.4(f), below.

+d) This Rule, 2229.1, shall not apply to a therapeutic independent school.